 At the same time, we continue to affirm the value of the liberal arts and sciences, and the value of the crucial components of an excellent education-critical and constructive thinking, thoughtful communication skills, challenging conversations, and independent and collaborative work.
 These commitments that form the core of a Knox education have remained steadfast.
-For 178 years, the educational program at Knox has valued high quality academic experiences and close mentoring relationships between students and faculty.
+The educational program at Knox values high quality academic experiences and close mentoring relationships between students and faculty.
 As a liberal arts college, Knox is committed to an education that allows students to see the world not only through deep disciplinary knowledge, but also through a breadth of perspective that allows understanding of the interrelationships within the world and our place in it.

 With our commitment to the liberal arts firmly in place, we also recognize that we are at a point where the expression and practice of our foundational educational commitments may have changed.
 And we have new voices and perspectives in our community, new communication tools that shape our relationships with each other, and new pedagogical and disciplinary knowledge to explore.